 The Maglev Train stops at the Longyang Station and from there you can switch to the Shanghai Metro.
 I had a rough idea of where my hotel was located so I bought a ticket for the metro and got off at what I thought would be the closest stop.

 It wasn’t, but I still managed to find the hotel after a little walking around.
 The weather was cold and overcast and I was feeling worse by the minute so when I finally got to the hotel, I convinced myself that I should probably just get in bed and hope for better weather the next day.

-My hotel was the Royal Meridien Shanghai, a brand new addition to the Starwood chain that has only been open since May.
+My hotel was the Royal Meridien Shanghai, a brand new addition to the Marriott chain.
 It was fantastic and when I arrived they had already upgraded me to a very nice suite on the 62nd floor with a great view.
 I took a hot shower and some cold medicine and went to bed.

 On to Sydney!